Tours & Programs

 Track Down Lincoln: Experience Lincoln's 1859 visit as we retrace his footsteps through Council Bluffs' historic downtown.
-Then head to the museum where students will explore Union Pacific's own collection of Lincoln artifacts from his Presidential rail car and his Springfield, Illinois, law office.
-Students will receive their very own colorful Track Down Lincoln map highlighting spots Lincoln visited in Council Bluffs.
+Then head to the museum where students will explore Union Pacific's own collection of Lincoln artifacts from his Presidential rail car and his Springfield, Illinois law office.
+Students will receive their own Track Down Lincoln map highlighting spots Lincoln visited in Council Bluffs.

 1 hour - Suggested grades: 2nd-12th